Friedrich von Hahn

 Friedrich II.
-Graf von Hahn (July 27, 1742 – October 9, 1805) was a German nobleman, a philosopher and astronomer born in Neuhaus, Holstein, Germany.
+Graf von Hahn (July 27, 1742 – October 9, 1805) was a German nobleman, a philosopher and astronomer born in Neuhaus, Duchy of Holstein, Holy Roman Empire (the area was also at the same time part of Denmark-Norway).
 He suggested the Doppler effect before Doppler.

 Career

-Observatory

 In 1793 Von Hahn started the construction of a private observatory, the first in Mecklenburg, which was well equipped.

 He owned some of the largest mirrors made by William Herschel and precision instruments for determining the position of stars.
 He used his instruments in order to observe various stars, including the sun, planets, and nebulae.

-Discoveries and observations

 Von Hahn spent a significant amount of time observing the nebula NGC 3242, originally discovered by William Herschel.
 He documented the change in position and shape of the nebula over the course of a year.
 He also observed the Mira star system, which he had erroneously thought to be a nebula.
 The discovery Von Hahn in best known for is his 1800 discovery of the central star in the Ring Nebula M 57, in the constellation, Lyra.
 This discovery contributed to Antoine Darquier de Pellepoix's discovery of the nebula 21 years earlier.